English

 Grade 3-6

-Students in Grade 3-6 engage in a knowledge based literacy curriculum where they read and write a wide range of texts while exploring different concepts and topics.
+Students in Grade 3-6 engage in a knowledge based English curriculum where they read and write a wide range of texts while exploring different concepts and topics.
 Building vocabulary knowledge and understanding is embedded into all lessons.
 The skill development needed for phonological and phonemic awareness is continued through the daily implementation of David Kilpatrick’s One Minute Activities.
-Spelling is taught daily through the Spelling Mastery program.

 We are committed to ensuring that all children at Quarry Hill PS have the opportunity to become proficient in their literacy skills to help them reach their fullest potential.
 We have introduced a Response to Intervention (RTI) model, which includes a multi-tiered approach to instruction.